O-Toluidine: Safety

 The LD50 (oral, rats) is 670 mg/kg.

 Binding of hemoglobin

 o-Nitrosotoluene, a metabolite of o-toluidine, converts hemoglobin to methemoglobin, resulting in methemoglobinemia.

 o-Nitrosotoluene is suspected of causing bladder cancer in rats.
 Nitrosotoluene exposure has been researched in a number of different degrees in animals.

+In some patients o-toluidine is a metabolite of prilocaine, which may cause methemoglobinemia.
+This is then treated with methylene blue.

 Carcinogenicity

 In the U.S., o-toluidine was first listed in the Third Annual Report on Carcinogens as 'reasonably anticipated to be a human carcinogen' in 1983, based on sufficient evidence from studies in experimental animals.
 The Report on Carcinogens (RoC) is a U.S. congressionally-mandated, science-based public health report that identifies agents, substances, mixtures, or exposures in the environment that pose a hazard to people residing in the United States Since then, other cancer related studies have been published and the listing of o-toluidine was changed to 'known to be a human carcinogen'. o-toluidine was especially linked to bladder cancer.
 This was done 31 years later in the Thirteenth Report on Carcinogens (2014).
 The International Agency for Research on Cancer (IARC) has classified o-toluidine as 'carcinogenic to humans (group 1)'.